Circuit de la Sarthe

-The Circuit des 24 Heures du Mans, also known as Circuit de la Sarthe (after the 1906 French Grand Prix triangle circuit) located in Le Mans, Sarthe, France, is a semi-permanent motorsport race course, chiefly known as the venue for the 24 Hours of Le Mans auto race.
-Comprising private, race-specific sections of track in addition to public roads which remain accessible most of the year, its present configuration is 13.626 km long, making it one of the longest circuits in the world.
+The Circuit de la Sarthe, known for its Circuit des 24 Heures du Mans variation after the 24 hours semi-permanent circuit, located in Le Mans, Sarthe, France, is a semi-permanent motorsport race course, host of the 24 Hours of Le Mans auto race and widely known as the site of the 1955 Le Mans disaster, the most deadly event in motorsport history.

+The track comprises a combination of private, race-specific sections of track in addition to public roads used only during the 24 Hours of Le Mans which remain accessible most of the year.
+Its present configuration is 13.626 km long, making it one of the longest circuits in the world.
 The capacity of the race stadium, where the short Bugatti Circuit is situated, is 100,000.
-The Musée des 24 Heures du Mans is a motorsport museum located at the main entrance of the venue.
+The Musée des 24 Heures du Mans is a motorsport museum for the 24 hours of Le Mans located at the main entrance of the venue.

-Up to 85% of the lap time is spent on full throttle, putting immense stress on engine and drivetrain components.
+Up to 85% of the 24 hour circuit lap time is spent on full throttle, putting immense stress on engine and drivetrain components.
 Additionally, the times spent reaching maximum speed also mean tremendous wear on the brakes and suspension as cars must slow from over 322 km/h to around 100 km/h for the sharp corner at the village of Mulsanne.

 Track modifications

 The road racing track, which was a triangle from Le Mans down south to Mulsanne, northwest to Arnage, and back north to Le Mans, has undergone many modifications over the years, with CIRCUIT N°15 being in use since 2018.
-Even with the modifications put in place over the years, the Sarthe circuit is still known for being very fast, with prototype cars achieving average lap speeds in excess of 240 km/h.
+Even with the modifications over the years, the Sarthe circuit remains very fast, with prototype cars achieving average lap speeds in excess of 240 km/h.

-In the 1920s, the cars drove from the present pits on Rue de Laigné straight into the city, and after a sharp right-hand corner near the river Huisne Pontlieue bridge (a hairpin permanently removed from the circuit in 1929), before exiting the city again on the rather straight section now named Avenue Georges Durand after the race's founder.
-Then 17.261 km long and unpaved, a bypass within the city shortened the track in 1929, but the city was only bypassed completely in 1932, when the section from the pits via the Dunlop Bridge and the Esses to Tertre Rouge was added.
+In the 1920s, the cars drove from the present pits on Rue de Laigné straight into the city, then took a sharp right-hand corner near the river Huisne Pontlieue bridge (a hairpin removed from the circuit in 1929).
+They left the city on the rather straight section now named Avenue Georges Durand after the race's founder.
+Then 17.261 km long and unpaved, a bypass within the city shortened the track in 1929.
+The city was bypassed completely in 1932 with the addition of the section from the pits via the Dunlop Bridge and the Esses to Tertre Rouge.
 This classic configuration was 13.492 km long and remained almost unaltered even after the 1955 tragedy.
 Its frighteningly narrow pit straight was further narrowed to make room for the pits and was part of the road itself, without the road becoming wider around the pits, and no separation.
 The pit straight then was about 12 ft wide, further widened in 1956 after the tragedy, but the race track and pits were not separated for another 15 years.